 After the operating hour.

 WM2.
 Each Balancing Authority will have evidence that it confirmed its common NSI with each Adjacent Balancing Authority at the times required in Requirement WR2.
-Evidence may include, but is not limited to, the confirmation audit log provided by the WIT.
+Evidence may include, but is not limited to, the confirmation audit log provided by the Interchange Software.
 Bullet 2 is not to be interpreted to conflict with the allowance of After the Fact settlement.

 WR3.
-Each Balancing Authority shall provide to the WIT hourly NAI data, equal in magnitude and opposite in sign or direction, for each of its Adjacent Balancing Authorities no later than the end of the current hour for the last hour in which the energy flowed.
+Each Balancing Authority shall provide to the Interchange Software hourly NAI data, equal in magnitude and opposite in sign or direction, for each of its Adjacent Balancing Authorities no later than the end of the current hour for the last hour in which the energy flowed.

 WM3.
-Each Balancing Authority will have evidence that hourly NAI data was submitted to the WIT for each of its Adjacent Balancing Authorities, as required in WR3.
-Evidence may include, but is not limited to, the data submittal audit log provided by the WIT.
+Each Balancing Authority will have evidence that hourly NAI data was submitted to the Interchange Software for each of its Adjacent Balancing Authorities, as required in WR3.
+Evidence may include, but is not limited to, the data submittal audit log provided by the Interchange Software.

 Version History